Why Is My WiFi Upload Speed So Slow? Quick Fixes

 The of WiFi Extenders: or Myth?

 In large homes, a single router might not cover every corner.
 That’s where WiFi extenders come into play.
-Although they won’t turn your home into an Austin music festival, they can help spread the signal to those hard-to-reach places, like the basement where you hide from your responsibilities.
+While they won’t turn your home into an Austin music festival, they can help spread the signal to those hard-to-reach places, like the basement where you hide from your responsibilities.

 Quick Fixes to Boost Your Upload Speed